dunstad/roboserver/readme.md

 ## Getting Started

 (Tested on Minecraft version 1.10.2, OpenComputers version 1.6.
-If something's broken for your version, see [Reporting Bugs](#reporting-bugs)).
+If something's broken for your version, see [Reporting Bugs](#reporting-bugs).)

 There are two ways to run the Roboserver: as a [standalone application](#standalone), or as a [server](#server).
 If you're not sure which is right for you, read the standalone section.